isaacbatst/producer-affiliate-sales/README.md

 ## Context

-This platform works with creator-affiliate structure, in which a creator sells his products and can have affiliates that also sells the products, as long as they pay a commission.
+This platform works with creator-affiliate structure, in which a creator sells his products and can have affiliates that also sells the products receiving a commission.

 A transactions is a buy/sell contract.
 Each transaction changes the creator/affiliate balance.